brunobulgaron/brunobulgaron/README.md

 ### Hi there 👋, Bruno Bulgaron
-#### Fullstack Web Developer

-I'm Bruno, a 28 year old web developer from Brazil.

 Skills: React.JS | Node | Typescript | Javascript | SQL | HTML | CSS | Git

-- 🔭 I’m currently working as a Fullstack Web Developer at Ziro
+- 🔭 I’m currently working as a Front-End Developer at Concil
-- 🌱 I’m currently focused on React and Typescript
+- 🌱 I’m currently focused on React and Redux
 - 💬 Ask me about my projects, my goals, anything
 - 📫 How to reach me: brunohbulgaron@gmail.com
 - ⚡ Fun fact: I'm also a keyboardist! 🎹🤘🏻